isaacsnewaccount/GraphicsApp/README.md

 Dependencies:

-glm, testing with version 1.0.0
+glm, version 1.0.0.
+Other versions may work.

 glad